Deion Sanders thinks there's one NFL team that should definitely sign Dez Bryant

 The biggest problem with Sanders' plan it's unlikely that the Cowboys would go through all the trouble of cutting Bryant and then just bring him back two months later.
 Not to mention, Bryant already seems to have his eyes set on another team: The 49ers.

-Theo other problem with Sanders' plan is that Bryant probably wasn't too thrilled when Cowboys vice president of player personnel Will McClay gave a very concise description of why Bryant was cut in the first place.
+The other problem with Sanders' plan is that Bryant probably wasn't too thrilled when Cowboys vice president of player personnel Will McClay gave a very concise description of why Bryant was cut in the first place.
 Basically, McClay said that Bryant just wasn't that talented anymore.

-"The (inability) to win one-on-one, to win downfield," McClay said "There was inconsistency as well as some huge things in his play.
+"The (inability) to win one-on-one, to win downfield," McClay said.
+"There was inconsistency as well as some huge things in his play.
 So what's best moving forward for Dez Bryant [and] the Cowboys, we just made that decision.
 It's a production-based business."

 No matter where Bryant ends up, Sanders believes that the 29-year-old can still be productive, especially now that he'll have the proverbial chip on his shoulder after being cut by the Cowboys.